Panna Udvardy: 2021–23: Major debut & WTA 125 titles, top 100

-2024–25: First career doubles title & singles hardcourt QF
+2024–2025: First WTA Tour doubles titles

-Partnering Irina Khromacheva, Udvardy won the doubles title at the WTA 125 Swedish Open, defeating Eri Hozumi and Jang Su-jeong in the final.
-She entered the main draw at the 2024 French Open as a lucky loser, but lost in the first round to Anastasia Pavlyuchenkova.
-Udvardy defeated wildcard Giorgia Pedone, qualifier Anastasiya Soboleva, sixth seed Renata Zarazúa and ninth seed Tamara Zidanšek to reach the final at the WTA 125 Bari Open, where she lost Anca Todoni.
+Partnering Irina Khromacheva, Udvardy won the doubles title at the WTA 125 2024 Swedish Open, defeating Eri Hozumi and Jang Su-jeong in the final.
+She entered the main-draw at the 2024 French Open as a lucky loser, but lost in the first round to Anastasia Pavlyuchenkova.
+Udvardy defeated wildcard entrant Giorgia Pedone, qualifier Anastasiya Soboleva, sixth seed Renata Zarazúa and ninth seed Tamara Zidanšek to reach the final at the 2024 WTA 125 Bari Open, where she lost Anca Todoni.
 She qualified for the 2024 Wimbledon Championships, but lost in the first round to 17th seed Anna Kalinskaya in straight sets.

 In November 2024, Udvardy reached back-to-back WTA 125 singles semifinals at the Bolivia Open and Cali Open, losing to Emiliana Arango and Veronika Erjavec, respectively.

 Partnering with Veronika Erjavec, she won her first WTA Tour doubles title at the 2025 Iași Open, defeating María Lourdes Carlé and Simona Waltert in the final.
-Udvardy lost to Alexandra Eala in the finals of the Guadalajara 125 Open.
+Udvardy lost to Alexandra Eala in the final of the 2025 Guadalajara 125 Open.

-At the SP Open, Udvardy reached her first WTA Tour-level hardcourt quarterfinal defeating local favorite and wildcard, Ana Candiotto.
+At the 2025 SP Open, Udvardy reached her first tour-level hardcourt quarterfinal by defeating Anna Rogers and wildcard entrant Ana Candiotto.
+She lost in the last eight to eventual champion Tiantsoa Rakotomanga Rajaonah.

+Udvardy was runner-up at the 2025 WTA 125 Cali Open, losing to Sinja Kraus in the final.
+She won her second WTA 125 singles title at the Argentina Open, overcoming Varvara Lepchenko in the championship match.